boyleo/foot-work-documents/README.md

    where -Y points forward and Z points upward, these are consistent from root to torso and feet.
    Some rig has different orientation between these bones.
 Foot-Work **cannot** work in this situation.
    I'm working find a solution.

  - **Animation** - Foot-Work Addon is **NOT** a walk cycle generator.
    You should have your walk cycle animation ready before using this addon.

  - **NLA** - The addon does not work with NLA.
-Locomotion cycle should be baked onto current action.
+Locomotion cycle should be baked onto current action first.

 ## Installation
-The Foot-Work Addon is available to purchase at [Gumroad](https://boyleo.gumroad.com/l/footwork)
+The Foot-Work Addon is available to purchase here

 The installation process is straight forward.
 Just open the Addon preference in Blender and install the ZIP file to preferred location